 In 2013 I left a Google Venture's backed startup to freelance full-time.
 This leap of faith led me to co-found a web design studio, which my partner and I built to a team of 5 people and ran for 4 years.

 Today, I'm a freelancer and independent product creator.
-I enjoy collaborating with founders and internal teams to build the initial versions of their software products, with a strong focus on simplicity and user-friendliness.
+I enjoy collaborating with founders and small teams to build the initial versions of their software products, with a strong focus on simplicity and user-friendliness.

-I have worked with Luke for 3 years.
+I've worked with Luke for five years.
 He built our web application and has helped us maintain and build upon it.
-I can't say enough good things about him - he is a talented developer who can turn your idea into an end product that works for the consumer and hits your business goals.
-He delivers on time, on budget and helps you think through the best way to get things done.
-Five stars.
+I can't say enough good things about him.
+He is a talented developer who can turn your idea into an end product that works for the consumer and hits your business goals.

 Let's schedule a phone call to discuss your project.
 I promise no hard-sell techniques.
 I'm as interested as you in making sure we're a good fit for each other.